TPCOther/CodeEn/README.md

 Run the following script, to see the evaluation metrics.

 ```
-python *_count.py to obtain the evaluation results of each downstream task.
+python *_count.py  #Obtain the evaluation results of each downstream task.
 ```

 ## 🚀 Running Ablation Experiments